-[UPDATE: At the request of several readers, we’ve added some “translations” to the Apple document listed below to make it more understandable.]
+[NOTE: At the request of several readers, we’ve added some “translations” to the Apple document listed below to make it more understandable.]

 Chris pointed us to this Apple tech document, titled Prepare for APFS in macOS High Sierra.
 Probably the most important information from Apple is this quote:

 Apple File System (APFS) is the default file system in macOS High Sierra for Mac computers with all-flash storage.
 APFS features strong encryption, space sharing, snapshots, fast directory sizing, and improved file system fundamentals.